intel/cri-resource-manager/docs/policy/static-pools.md

 ### Debugging

-In order to enable more verbose logging for the STP policy specify `-logger-debug stp` on the command line or enable debug from the CRI-RM global config:
+In order to enable more verbose logging for the STP policy set the `LOGGER_DEBUG=stp` environment variable or enable debug from the CRI-RM global config:

 ```yaml
 logger: